 The pool above Kondalilla Falls could be the perfect swimming hole: long enough for a proper swim and fed by a small waterfall at the far end, this majestic swimming hole is surrounded by trees, native flora and rocks which are plenty flat enough for picnics.
 Whilst relatively tame as a standalone adventure you can choose to pair it with walking a part of the Sunshine Coast Hinterland Great Walk which allows you to camp at or even tackle the whole four day walk which passes several other swimming holes including Lake Baroon.

-This area of the Conondale National Park is wriggling maze/spaghetti junction of pristine waterways, making it a wild swimming heaven.
+This area of the Conondale National Park is wriggling maze of pristine waterways, making it a wild swimming heaven.
 Camp at Booloumba Camp #1 and you will find yourself waking up right next to a turquoise clear pool surrounded by a beach of rainbow pebbles.
 It is a serious hike to Booloumba Falls (where there is another beautiful pool) from here but you can drive to the falls car park for a more manageable walk.
-There are countless other swimming spots in the area.
+There are countless other swimming spots in the area so it’s an ideal spot to head to if you’re after wild swimming adventures near Brisbane.
 Time to explore, explorers!

 Some deeper sections along Reynolds Creek, about an hour from Brisbane, are easily accessed from the quaint, privately run Gorge Campground near Aratula.
 There is also a designated swimming area at the picturesque Lake Moogerah which is located a little upstream.